 The United States Technical Advisory Group (US-TAG), with oversight by the American National Standards Institute and administration by NFPA International, is participating in the development of an International Organization for Standardization consensus document that will shape policy development for smart cities (sustainable cities and communities).
 The ISO Global Secretariat is ANSI’s French counterpart Association Française de Normalisation (AFNOR) as shown in the map below.

 As cities-within-cities, major international research universities are stakeholders in these discussions because of the town-gown infrastructure interface in the emergent #SmartCampus.
 We have been participants in this project since 2014:

-Consensus documents emerging from ISO/TC 268 tend to be large and fast-moving.
+Consensus documents emerging from ISO/TC 268 tend to be large, fast-moving and highly interdependent.
 Drafts for US stakeholder comment and balloting arrive on a monthly as new workgroups are spawned from the core ISO TC/268 committees.
 NFPA is in the process of developing a platform for managing the documents that must be reviewed, commented and balloted.
 Until that time, we are using the workspace that may be accessed by CLICKING HERE: